rishabprasad005/role-courses/D0280/Notes.md

     RHOCP embeds a number of storage providers that allow for automatic provisioning of storage on popular cloud providers and virtualization platforms, and so cluster administrators do not need to manage the fine details of proprietary storage arrays.

-- Red Hat, in collaboration with AWS, Google Cloud, and Microsoft, launched the OperatorHub, accessible at <https://operatorhub.io>.
+- Red Hat, in collaboration with AWS, Google Cloud, and Microsoft, launched the **OperatorHub**, accessible at <https://operatorhub.io>.
 The platform is a public repository and marketplace for operators compatible with OpenShift and other distributions of Kubernetes that include the OLM.

-    Red Hat Marketplace is a platform that allows access to certified software packaged as Kubernetes operators that can be deployed in an OpenShift cluster.
+    **Red Hat Marketplace** is a platform that allows access to certified software packaged as Kubernetes operators that can be deployed in an OpenShift cluster.
 The certified software includes automatic deployments and seamless upgrades for an integrated experience.

 ## **1.3.** Describing the Architecture of OpenShift